nithinmurali/pygsheets/README.md

 # update a range of values with a cell list or matrix
 wks.update_cells(range='A1:E10', values=values_mat)

-#insert 2 rows after 20th row and fill with values
+# Insert 2 rows after 20th row and fill with values
 wks.insert_rows(row=20, number=2, values=values_list)

-#resize by changing rows and colums
+# resize by changing rows and colums
 wks.rows=30

+# use the worksheet as a csv
+for row in wks:
+    print(row)

+# get values by indexes
+ A1_value = wks[0][0]

+# export a worksheet as csv
+wks.export(pygsheets.ExportType.CSV)

 ```